Clubs and Activities

 • 1660 Ambassadors

-School ambassadors who support the efforts of the Alumni and Development Office in various ways including volunteering at alumni events, assisting with writing notes to thank donors, mailing out gifts to young alumni, and offering tours at on-campus events such as Alumni Weekend and Homecoming.
+School ambassadors who support the efforts of the Advancement Office in various ways including volunteering at alumni events, assisting with writing notes to thank donors, mailing out gifts to young alumni, and offering tours at on-campus events such as Alumni Weekend and Homecoming.

 • Act to Aid